bolt-project/bolt/docs/source/spark-api.rst

 Methods
 =======

-In addition to implementing the `core API`_, the Spark bolt array implements the methods highlighted here.
-Full method documentation can be found below.
+The Spark bolt array implements the `core API`_, as well as the extra methods highlighted here.
+Full  documentation can be found below.

 .. _core API: overview-design.html